-Here are the 5 mini-lessons you MUST teach during your creative writing unit!
+Here are the 5 creative narrative mini-lessons you MUST teach!

 Your students all know about character traits, right?
 Build off of this knowledge to talk about character development in your creative narrative.
 Character development occurs when the author writes character actions or dialogue that gives us clues about the character’s traits, interests, and background.

-In our creative narrative unit that also connects to science and reading standards, students spend time during brainstorming coming up with a strong lead character, who happens to be an astronaut on the international space station.
+In this creative narrative mini-lesson, students spend time during brainstorming coming up with a strong lead character, who happens to be an astronaut on the international space station.
 We use this brainstorming to help us write our rough draft, which includes character development.
 This is a great organizer to use after your mini-lesson to help students develop their main character.

 Sequence of Events

-Your students will probably remember the sequence words they’ve learned in past grade levels: first, next, then, last, etc. This mini-lesson is a great time to reintroduce those words to show that a creative narrative has a sequence of events.
-Give them an example creative narrative text and then have them retell the story using these sequence words.
-I love to use the story Amazing Grace for this mini-lesson, as well as my mini-lesson on character development.
+Your students will probably remember the sequence words they’ve learned in past grade levels: first, next, then, last, etc. This creative narrative mini-lesson is a great time to reintroduce those words to show that a creative narrative has a sequence of events.
+Give them an example mentor text and then have them retell the story using these sequence words.

 First Immediately Next By Now Then Meanwhile Finally Ultimately

 After this mini-lesson, I send my students back to their seat to independently create a sequence of events for their own creative narrative.
 I encourage them to use transition words and we continue to work on these throughout our rough draft and revision stages.

 Dialogue is one of the most important pieces of a creative narrative.
 It’s also one of the most difficult for students.
 I’ve often found myself asking, “Why can my students identify dialogue so easily, but they can’t write it correctly?”
 It’s all about practice, which means they need to be writing a lot of dialogue!

 For this creative narrative mini-lesson, give students the rules to writing different types of dialogue.
 They’ll need to know how to: